By RangerRick, on August 23rd, 2011%

 Trunk: Provisioning

 Provisiond is moving along, with lots more commits.
-Matt has been working on the scheduler and other infrastructure, and I’ve been working on the data model for the requisition (what nodes/etc. to import) and foreign source (what to do with . . . → Read More: This Week in OpenNMS, Friday January 23rd
+Matt has been working on the scheduler and other infrastructure, and I’ve been working on the data model for the requisition (what nodes/etc. to import) and foreign source (what to do with the information imported).
+Things . . . → Read More: This Week in OpenNMS, Friday January 23rd

 Share on Facebook